zaycev/ds-gui/ABOUT.md

 ---

-The tools for building dependency stores can be found in [this repository](https://github.com/zaycev/mokujin).
+The tools for building proposition stores can be found in [this repository](https://github.com/zaycev/mokujin).

 ---